Youdle Grocery Locator

 SEARCH BAR AT THE TOP

 The + icon replaces a heart icon.
-Heart implied saving or favoriting — a passive, social behavior. + implies adding to a list — an active, goal-oriented one.
-Small change, significant shift in how users understood what the app was for.
+Heart implied saving or favoriting. + implies adding to a list, an active, goal-oriented one.

 The + icon replaces a heart icon.
-Heart implied saving or favoriting — a passive, social behavior. + implies adding to a list — an active, goal-oriented one.
-Small change, significant shift in how users understood what the app was for.
+Heart implied saving or favoriting. + implies adding to a list, an active, goal-oriented one.

 The + icon replaces a heart icon.
-Heart implied saving or favoriting — a passive, social behavior. + implies adding to a list — an active, goal-oriented one.
-Small change, significant shift in how users understood what the app was for.
+Heart implied saving or favoriting. + implies adding to a list, an active, goal-oriented one.

 LOCATION & RESULT COUNT